 - Higher debt to income ratios are allowed.

-- The loan can be assumed: If you sell the home and it is in a higher interest rate market, someone who wants an FHA loan can assume the loan at the lower rate, if they qualify for the loan.
+- The loan can be assumed: If you sell the home and it is in a higher interest rate market, someone who wants an FHA loan can assume the loan at the lower rate, if they qualify for this low down payment mortgage.

 - Seller can pay up to 6% of your closing costs.
 It is possible to have an FHA loan with very little out of pocket.